 Needless to say, this young man and his parents have a much better relationship now.
 And, isn't this why we raise children, to produce independent adults who can lead their own happy, independent lives?

-People who are really successful implementing this skill purchased Parenting for Success
+People who are really successful implementing this skill purchased Keeping Cool When Parenting Heats Up

 Permission granted for photocopy reproduction.